adrian-andersson/ModuleForge/docs/functions/Get-MFDependencyTree.md

 ```

 ## DESCRIPTION
-The \`get-mfDependencyTree\` function processes an array of objects representing PowerShell scripts and their dependencies.
+The \`Get-MFDependencyTree\` function processes an array of objects representing PowerShell scripts and their dependencies.
 It generates a visual representation of the dependency tree, either as a text-based tree in the terminal or as a Mermaid diagram.
 This function helps in understanding the relationships and dependencies between different scripts and modules in a project.